Examples of Protozoa with Detailed Characters & Pictures

 • These are trumpet-shaped protozoa.

-• They have a symbiotic relationship with few algae.
+• They have a symbiotic relationship with a few algae.

 • Protozoan’s physical structure is a simple cell.

-• They have a distinct nucleus and other essential organelles and also possess the ability to move.
+• They have a distinct nucleus and other essential organelles, and they also possess the ability to move.

-• Most of them are harmless and habitat in freshwater or seawater.
+• Most of them are harmless and live in freshwater or seawater.

 • Some of them make their food by photosynthesis, while others are dependent on other organic debris for food.